beameio/beame-sdk/README.md

 Bash completion is available, run `beame` to see instructions.

 ## If current shell version does not support auto completion, please follow instructions below (mostly relevant for MacOS):
-First ensure, that your bash version is 4.3 or higher.
+First ensure, that your bash version is 4.3 or higher (`echo $BASH_VERSION`).
 If not - upgrade it.
 Care to replace *4.3.46* from snippets below by your new bash version.
 	`brew update && brew install bash`
 Add new shell to available shells
-    `sudo bash -c 'echo /usr/local/Cellar/bash/4.3.46/bin/ >> /etc/shells'`
+    `sudo bash -c 'echo /usr/local/Cellar/bash/4.3.46/bin/bash >> /etc/shells'`
 Change to the new shell
-    `sudo chsh -s /usr/local/Cellar/bash/4.3.46/bin/bash`
+    `chsh -s /usr/local/Cellar/bash/4.3.46/bin/bash`

 Open new terminal and run:
 ```